-The findings in this study show that the tax avoidance is significantly positively influenced by profitability, which is proxied by return on assets, while the tax avoidance is significantly negatively influenced by company size.
-On the other hand, the tax avoidance is not significantly influenced by leverage, capital intensity, and company age.
+The findings in this study show that the effective tax rate is significantly negatively influenced by profitability, which is proxied by return on assets, while the effective tax rate is significantly positively influenced by company size.
+On the other hand, the effective tax rate is not significantly influenced by leverage, capital intensity, and company age.
 These results imply that company management is encouraged to avoid taxes to meet the profit level targets set by shareholders but remains careful to maintain the company's good reputation.

-The limitations of this research are there are still some outlier data so researchers had to exclude them.
-As this research conclude that leverage, capital intensity and firm age do not have effect on tax avoidance on basic materials companies.
-Future researchers are recommended to examine other sectors of the IDX as comparison.
+The limitations of this research are that it only focuses on basic materials companies on the IDX during a limited period, from 2018 to 2022.
+Then, the variables of profitability, leverage, capital intensity, company size, and company age used an agency theory approach - future research recommendations to examine other sectors of the IDX, such as the consumer cyclical sector.
 Further research can also consider other variables, such as corporate governance, inventory intensity, company ownership structure, and executive characteristics, then using a stakeholder theory approach.